mconyango/url-shortener/README.md

 ### Introduction
-URL Shortener App is a simple web application for shortening long URL.
+URL Shortener App is a simple web application for shortening a long URL.
 The back-end API is using Python (FastAPI) and the front-end is using React Js

 ### Installation Instructions:
 #### Dependencies